 “Why are you going to Iran???”
 “Coz I want to.”
 “But why?
 You’ve really gone cuckoo.
 Just look at the current global political scenario!!!”
 “I’m going because I want to go that extra mile.
 Cross that extra river.
-Go beyond perceptions and expectations.
+Go beyond preconceptions and expectations.
 Learn for myself what really is out there.”
 “You’ve gone cuckoo, period!”

 I like Tehran.
-I expected it to be noisy, run down, chaotic and dirty.
+I expected it to be noisy, run-down, chaotic, and dirty.
 But it is just like any other big world city instead, with wide boulevards, rickety side lanes, elegant Victorian edifices, faceless apartment blocks, crowded old bazaars, plane trees, and huge squares with fountains sparkling in the dusky sun.
 And as night sets, the lights in its trees are lit and all its people in all their finery step into its folds, laughing, smiling, talking.
-The streets are lined with shops selling the latest cell phones, electronic gadgets from all over the world, and wonderfully glamorous evening gowns for the private parties that are a much common occurrence amongst the elite.
-Movie halls screen commercial Iranian action films and dubbed Bollywood song and dance flicks, whilst countless eateries offer pizzas, burgers and chips.
+The streets are lined with shops selling the latest cell-phones, electronic gadgets from all over the world, and wonderfully glamorous evening gowns for the private parties that are a much common occurrence amongst the elite.
+Movie halls screen commercial Iranian action films and dubbed Bollywood song-and-dance flicks, whilst countless eateries offer pizzas, burgers, and chips.

 The muezzin calls for the evening prayers, but no one appears to notice.
 For all its political and religious bindings, Tehran revels in being the rebel.
 But in a politically and religiously correct way.
 It is a tough line to follow.
 Living a double life in its most literal sense.
 And if you can understand that, you can understand Tehran, and even Iran, to some extent.